azlux/log2ram/README.md

 ...
 Or even disable it altogether with `systemctl disable log2ram-daily.timer`, if you instead prefer Log2Ram to be writing logs only on system stops/reboots.

 #### Compressor
 Compressor for ZRAM.
-Useful for the `COMP_ALG` of ZRAM on the config file.
+Useful for the `COMP_ALG` of ZRAM in the config file.

 | Compressor name	     | Ratio	| Compression | Decompress. |
 |------------------------|----------|-------------|-------------|